mmim14/resume-parser/README.md

 # resume-parser

 ## description
-A parser that extract resume in pdf from only into texts and then match the best candidate by the keywords provided.
+A parser that extracts resume - in pdf fornat only - into texts and then matches the top candidates according to the keywords provided.